 The UNMSLHC provides evaluation and treatment of communication disorders to people of all ages in the community.
 Modest fees are charged for all services.
-The clinic director oversees clinic operations and the clinical education of graduate students.
+The clinic director oversees clinic operations and the clinical education of graduate students, while the program director ensures adherence to accreditation standards.